in Joshua Tree

 Joshua Tree National Park is a “Dark Sky” Location!

 The Milky Way

-The Milky Way is always visible from the Park during clear nights.
-It appears as a band of stars that extend across the sky.
+The Milky Way appears as a band of stars that extend across the sky.
 Its position and strength changes throughout the night/year.
-As stated earlier, the Milky Way is more visible when the Moon is NOT in the sky.
-Come back during different seasons to see how the Milky Way travels thru the night sky and changes brightness.
-Just like the Navajo's did.
-The prime season for Milky Way viewing is summertime - April thru October.
+As stated earlier, the Milky Way is most visible when the Moon is NOT in the sky.
+Come back during different seasons to see how the Milky Way travels thru the night sky and changes brightness and orientation.
+Just like the Navajo's used to do!

 … And, according to Navajo legend, the Coyote created the Milky Way.